 Viruses use glycosylation or glycolation to shield the underlying viral protein from immune recognition.
 Viruses (such as HIV, Epstein-Barr virus, etc.) rely on glycosylation either for infection, replication, and immune evasion.
 Viruses exploit host glycosylation to ensure their propagation and survival.

-A1C test, how do I take?
+The A1C test, how do I take?

 The A1C test is a simple blood test, fasting not required!
 You can eat as usual, without restriction.

-The hba1c test can perform with a regular finger stick using lancing device or by blood sample drawn from a vein.
-For A1C test, you can take blood sample at any time of the day.
+The hba1c test can perform with a regular finger stick using a lancing device or by blood sample was drawn from a vein.
+For A1C test, you can take a blood sample at any time of the day.
 Home A1C testing is available; if you do not follow the instruction, the test may result in inaccuracy.

 What are the different methods to measure HbA1C?

 There are four fundamental ways to measure HbA1c.
-They are Immunoassay, Ion-exchange high-performance liquid chromatography (HPLC), Boronate affinity HPLC, and Enzymatic assays.
+They are Immunoassay, Ion-exchange high-performance liquid chromatography (HPLC), Boronate affinity HPLC, and Enzymatic Assays.

 Why is HbA1c measurement important?

-Downside of the A1C test
+The downside of the A1C test

 A significant disadvantage of the A1C test is